 During the playoffs, though, when they fell into a 0-2 hole against the Montreal Canadiens in the opening series, head coach Peter Laviolette turned to Ward, and the rest is history.
 Carolina captured the Stanley Cup, and Cam Ward earned the Conn Smythe Trophy as playoff MVP, quelling any doubts that he was the right man for the job.

 Ward was the Hurricanes’ goaltender for more than a decade, and while the team only made the playoffs one other time during that stretch, Ward often gave his team a chance to win no matter the circumstances.
 He was an all star in 2011 when the All Star Game made its way to Raleigh and he played a total of 668 NHL games in a Hurricanes sweater.
-This summer, upon his departure via free agency, he officially passes the torch to the next generation of ‘Canes goaltenders.
+In the summer of 2018, upon his departure via free agency, he officially passed the torch to the next generation of ‘Canes goaltenders.

 As if there was any doubt.

 Brind’Amour wasn’t a Hurricanes draft pick, but he made the Hurricanes organization his tribe.
 Acquired from the Philadelphia Flyers in 2000, Brind’Amour quickly became a fan favorite and franchise legend with his stellar on-ice performance, as well as his unparalleled leadership.
 This was a man who could not only dominate the scoresheet, but could also rally his troops and dive headfirst into battle ahead of those he led.